ajoberstar/gradle-git/README.md

       }
     }

+See the Release Notes at the bottom of this README for the available versions.

 ## Using Grgit

-If all you want to do is use a few of the tasks, there aren't any plugins to apply.
-You merely need to start using the classes:
+For freeform access to a Git repository, you only need the dependency on `gradle-git`, no additional plugins need to be applied.
+Import the `grgit` package and start using a repository.

 ```groovy
 import org.ajoberstar.grgit.*